Anna Bessonova: Career

 In 2004, Bessonova won the all-around silver medal at the 2004 European Championships.
 She made her Olympic debut and won the bronze individual all-around medals at the 2004 Athens Olympics with a total score of 106.700 (ribbon 26.725, clubs 26.950, ball 26.525, hoop 26.500) behind two Russians, silver medalist Irina Tchachina and gold medalist Alina Kabaeva.

 In 2005, Bessonova became a six-time silver medalist during 2005 World Championships in all-around, rope, ball, clubs and ribbon finals.
-She took four gold medals at the 2005 Universiade in Izmir, winning the all-around, rope, ball and clubs.
+She took four gold medals at the 2005 Universiade in İzmir, winning the all-around, rope, ball and clubs.
 She won the all-around bronze at the 2006 European Championships.

 In 2007, Bessonova competed in a number of Grand Prix and World Cup Series.
 The year would also mark the start of a new challenge for Bessonova with rise of new Russian gymnast Evgenia Kanaeva.
 At the 2007 Corbeil-Essonnes World Cup, she won the silver medal behind Evgenia Kanaeva.
 She won all the gold medals in 2007 Summer Universiade beating Sessina and Kapranova.
 She became World champion at the 2007 World Championship in Patras, winning the all-around gold medal defeating Russians Vera Sessina and Olga Kapranova.

 In 2008, Bessonova won all-around golds at the LA Lights, Deriugina Cup (Kyiv World Cup) and Miss Valentine Competitions, as well as the all-around silver at the European Championships in Torino behind Russian star Evgenia Kanaeva.
 At the 2008 World Cup events, Bessonova accumulated 15 medals.
 The year culminated in her all-around bronze medal at the 2008 Beijing Olympics with Kanaeva winning the gold medal and Belarus' Inna Zhukova taking the silver medal.

 In 2009, Bessonova placed first in the all-around at the Kyiv World Cup and Deriugina Cup events, and also won bronze in the World and European Championships behind reigning Olympic champion Evgenia Kanaeva and Daria Kondakova.
 She competed at the 2009 Universiade in Belgrade and won four silver medals again behind Kanaeva.
 Bessonova finally completed her career in 2010 at the Deriugina Cup in Kyiv.

-In 2013 Bessonova performed at the opening ceremony of the 2013 World Championships, in Kyiv, Ukraine.
+In 2013, Bessonova performed at the opening ceremony of the 2013 World Championships, in Kyiv, Ukraine.

 Other professional and social activities

 After completing her career in professional sports, Bessonova appeared in Ukrainian television projects.
 During the UEFA Euro 2012, she was a TV presenter, a commentator and a special correspondent in a Ukrainian sports TV channel.

-Back in 2009 Bessonova took part in «Dancing for You» TV show, becoming the winner (partnered with Olexander Leshchenko).
+Back in 2009, Bessonova took part in «Dancing for You» TV show, becoming the winner (partnered with Olexander Leshchenko).

-After some time, she was a chief editor of Ukrainian edition of Pink magazine.
+After some time, she was a chief editor of Ukrainian edition of the magazine Pink.
 Bessonova is also known as an active promoter of sports and healthy lifestyle among young people in Ukraine.
-She participated in numerous charity projects.